USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixD_parallel_implementation.md

  ![Figure D-3](../images/FigureD-3.png)

  **Figure D-3.
-An example to show interprocessor data acess is needed**
+An example to show interprocessor data access is needed**

  To facilitate interprocessor communication as shown in the example above, "ghost" regions are used (extra space in the data structure), i.e. DIMENSION DATA (NCOLS+2, NROWS+1).
 Thickness of the ghost region depends of the amount of overlap that is required by the algorithm.